astronomer/airflow-guides/guides/install-aws.md

 ---

 This guide describes the prerequisite steps to install Astronomer on Amazon Web Services (AWS).

+## Are you admin-y enough to do this alone?

 You will need to be able to: